MattTesting/EMISGroup/README.md

 This is the query submitted for Part2.
 It returns zero records due to the medication constraint as I have implemented it.

 >>Environment
-The data was loaded into a desktop build of SQL Server 2022 Express and uses SSMS v19
+>The data was loaded into a desktop build of SQL Server 2022 Express and uses SSMS v19
+>File groups for medication and observations were merged using a DOS command before being loaded into the RDBMS.

 >>Best Practice
 >Variables.
 There is a date calculation in the code for 'the last 30 years'.
 Depending on how often this is required and the range of values, it may be worth pushing this calculation into a variable and embedding it at the start of the code.